Paper 2022/653

 Abstract

 Private set union (PSU) allows two parties to compute the union of their sets without revealing anything else.
-It has found numerous applications in practice.
-Recently, some computationally efficient PSU protocols have been designed for the balanced case, but a limitation with these protocols is the communication complexity, which scales (super)-linear in the size of the larger set.
-This is of particular concern when performing PSU in the unbalanced case, where one party is a constrained device holding a small set, and another is a large service provider holding a large set.
+It has been widely used in various applications.
+While several computationally efficient PSU protocols have been developed for the balanced case, they have a potential limitation in their communication complexity, which grows (super)-linearly with the size of the larger set.
+This poses a challenge when performing PSU in the unbalanced setting, where one party is a constrained device holding a small set, and another is a service provider holding a large set.
 In this work, we propose a generic construction of unbalanced PSU from leveled fully homomorphic encryption and a newly introduced protocol called permuted matrix private equality test.
-By instantiating the generic construction, we obtain two secure and fast unbalanced PSU protocols, whose communication complexity is linear in the size of the smaller set, and logarithmic in the larger set.
-We implement our protocols and compare them with the state-of-the-art PSU.
-Experiments show that our protocols are more efficient than all previous protocols in the unbalanced case.
-Especially, the larger difference between the size of two sets, the better our protocols perform.
-For input sets of size $2^{10}$ and $2^{20}$ with 128-bit length items, our PSU takes $2.767$ MB of communication to compute the union.
-Compared with the state-of-the-art PSU proposed by Zhang et al. (Usenix Security 2023), there are $37 \times$ reductions in communication and roughly $10 - 35 \times$ reductions in computational overhead depending on network environments.
+By instantiating the generic construction, we obtain two unbalanced PSU protocols whose communication complexity is linear in the size of the smaller set, and logarithmic in the larger set.
+We implement our protocols.
+Experiments demonstrate that our protocols outperform all previous protocols in the unbalanced setting.
+The larger difference between the sizes of two sets, the better our protocols perform.
+For input sets of sizes $2^{10}$ and $2^{20}$ with items of length $128$ bits, our PSU requires only $2.767$ MB of communication.
+Compared with the state-of-the-art PSU proposed by Zhang et al. (USENIX Security 2023), there are $37 \times$ shrink in communication and roughly $10 - 35 \times$ speedup in the running time depending on the network environments.

 Metadata

-- Available format(s)
+Available format(s)

 PDF

-- Category
+Category

-- Cryptographic protocols
+Cryptographic protocols

-- Publication info
+Publication info

-- Keywords
+Keywords

-- unbalanced PSU FHE permute matrix Private Equality Test permute and share
+unbalanced PSUFHEpermute matrix Private Equality Testpermute and share

-- Contact author(s)
+Contact author(s)

 tubinbin @ mail sdu edu cn